asheone/Data-Science-Project-1/README.md

 |     |-- README.md

 <h2> How to interact </h2>
+This step consist of two elements. </br>
+Create the environment and initialise the Github repository in the source folder. </br>
+Creating a dedicated Python environment is a must be for a good Data Scientist.
+As a Software Developer, you have to follow the best practices not only for creating the easy to read and maintainable code but also for building your credibility.
+As this is not a purpose for this post, I will just share this and this link to follow the documentation and the Medium tutorial which explains the process in detail.</br>
+Further, create  the GitHub repo with the README.md file, download the Jupyter Notebook and all the necessary libraries, and open the Elon Musk's tweets.ipynb file for the analysis. </br>
 Please install the Jupyter notebook on your local machine in order to open the file.</br>
 You can find the instructions here (https://jupyter.org/install.html). </br>